 Streamer Fishing the Land of Giants

-Streamer fishing is my favorite type of fishing at LOG.
+Streamer fishing is a fan favorite at LOG.
 It can be very effective and provides an exciting visual experience.
-Watching a two-foot brown trout chase and inhale a streamer is what gets me out of bed in the morning.
-Streamer rods should be 7-8 weights.
+Watching a two-foot brown trout chase and inhale a streamer is what gets us out of bed in the morning.
+Streamer rods should be fast action 6 – 7 weights.
 These stouter rods really help when chucking and ducking larger flies on full sinking fly lines.
-A 6 weight is sufficient when casting smaller wooly buggers and leeches.

 Dry Fly Fishing the Land of Giants

-The Dry fly fishing at the Land of Giants can be fantastic with the right weather and time of day.
-Swarms of Caddis, PMD and Trico hatches can be epic.
-Not to mention the hopper fishing during the afternoons.
-Seeing one of these giants slurp a big foam dry fly can be an exhilarating experience.
+The dry fly fishing at the Land of Giants can be fantastic.
+Swarms of caddis, pale morning dun and trico hatches can be epic, not to mention the terrestrial fishing during the afternoons.
+Seeing one of these giants slurp a big foam dry fly off the surface of the water can be an exhilarating experience.

 Target Species

-In addition to fly fishing, the Land of Giants is also known for its abundant wildlife.
+In addition to fly fishing, the Land of Giants area is also known for its abundant Montana wildlife.
 It’s not uncommon to see bald eagles, osprey, beavers, otters, and other wildlife along the river.
-The area is also home to several species of big game, including bears, deer, goats and bighorn sheep.
+The area is also home to several species of big game, including bears, deer, goats, and bighorn sheep.
 The Land of Giants section of the Missouri River is a must-visit destination.
-Breathtaking scenery, crystal-clear waters, and massive trout, this stretch of river is truly a fly-fishing paradise.
-Our fishing guides have an intimate knowledge of this fishery, ensuring a safe and memorable experience.
+With breathtaking scenery, crystal-clear waters, and massive trout, this stretch of river is truly a fly-fishing paradise.